turingschool/mod-0-curriculum/computer-setup.md

 Follow the steps below (if they are not necessary because you have already done them or have experience with replit, you can skip this):
 - Create a free account
 - [Watch this video](https://www.youtube.com/watch?v=cnLE3bH6fHE) to learn how to navigate the interface and create new projects.

+### Create Trello Account

+[Trello](https://trello.com/) is a Kanban-style project management tool we will use in Mod 0.
+It and other similar tools are used by most software developers to manage the tasks within a project.

+Please create a free account with Trello.
+Next steps will be provided in your first Mod 0 session/class.

 ### Install Zoom